Snow, rain continue to disrupt supply of essential services in Himachal

 The supply of essential services was disrupted in Himachal Pradesh on Thursday as the higher reaches continued to experience heavy snowfall for the third consecutive day.

+Two deaths due to snow and rain-related incidents have also been reported in Chamba and Sirmaur while one person died in a fire incident in Mandi.

-More than 240 roads, including two national highways are blocked, and remote areas have been experiencing a power cut as 140 transformers have developed snags.
-Besides, 39 power supply schemes have been fully or partially affected, mostly in Chamba and Lahaul and Spiti districts.
+More than 350 roads, including two national highways are blocked, and the remote areas have been experiencing a power cut as 440 transformers have developed snags.
+Besides, 44 power supply schemes have been fully or partially affected, mostly in Chamba and Lahaul and Spiti districts.

-Lahaul and Spiti superintendent of police Manav Verma said that Sissu near the North Portal of Atal Tunnel got around 2-ft of snowfall, which was still continuing.
+Lahaul and Spiti superintendent of police Manav Verma said Sissu near the North Portal of the Atal Tunnel got around 2 ft of snowfall, which was still continuing.
 “Towards the South Portal, there is about 4-ft snow and the tunnel is closed for traffic,” he said, advising people to avoid the route and contact the disaster management authorities and police control room in case of an emergency.

 The Kullu police also imposed travel restrictions given the heavy snowfall in the district.
-Kullu SP Gurdev Chand Sharma said no vehicle is being allowed beyond Kothi, 13km from Manali.
-Also, no vehicle is allowed to go towards Jalori Pass.
+Kullu SP Gurdev Chand Sharma said no vehicle is being allowed beyond Kothi, 13 km from Manali.
+Also, no vehicle is allowed to go towards the Jalori Pass.

-According to the State Emergency Operation Centre, Rajgundha in the Chotta Bhangal valley got 2-ft of snow, while Triund and Multhan got 1-ft snowfall.
+According to the State Emergency Operation Centre, Rajgundha, the Chotta Bhangal valley got 2-ft of snow, while Triund and Multhan got 1-ft snowfall.
 Kalpa in Kinnaur got around a foot of snow, Nako and Nichar 8 inches each, Rakchham 2-ft and Sangla 1.6-ft of snow.

 Mercury falls by five degrees

-The middle hills got heavy rain.
-Palampur was the wettest place receiving 60mm of rain.
-Una got 50mm, Nahan 47mm, Kangra 42mm, Chamba 39mm, Dalhousie 29mm, Sundernagar 28mm, Mandi 27mm, Paonta Sahib 25mm, Solan 22mm and Shimla 20mm of rain.

 The day temperature fell by five to six degrees.
 However, the minimum temperature was above normal.
-Keylong was coldest with a low of minus 3.1 degrees Celsius followed by Kalpa at minus 3 degrees C, Kufri minus 1.8 degrees C, Dalhousie minus 0.9 degree C and Manali minus 0.2 degree C.
+Keylong was coldest with a low of minus 3.1 degrees Celsius followed by Kalpa at minus 3 degrees C, Kufri minus 1.8 degrees C, Dalhousie minus 0.9 degrees C and Manali minus 0.2-degree C.

 The Met department has issued a yellow alert for heavy rains and snowfall on January 8 and 9.